Proportional resonant controller

 Table of Contents

-This article presents the basic theory of operation of a proportional resonant controller, as well as introduces its use for the control of single-phase voltage source inverters.
+This article presents the basic theory of operation of proportional resonant controllers, and introduces a possible implementation for the control of single-phase voltage source inverters.
+The corresponding software is given for Simulink and C++ code and is made available for download.

 What is a proportional resonant controller?

-Indeed, in DC applications, conventional PI controllers provide excellent performance, notably a minimal steady-state error, thanks to the (almost) infinite DC gain provided by the integral control action.
-However, in AC applications, PI controllers inevitably present a delayed tracking response, because finite gains cannot prevent steady-state error.
+In DC applications, conventional PI controllers provide excellent performance, notably a minimal steady-state error, thanks to the (almost) infinite DC gain provided by the integral control action.
+However, in AC applications, PI controller(s) in the stationary reference frame inevitably present a delayed tracking response, because finite gains at the fundamental frequency cannot prevent steady-state error.

 A well-known countermeasure to this shortcoming is the implementation of the control within a synchronous reference frame.
 This means that PI controller(s) are implemented inside a rotating reference frame (dq), which is synchronized with the AC frequency (e.g. of the grid or the electric motor, see TN106).
 This allows re-locating the (almost) infinite DC gain at the desired frequency, namely 50/60Hz (or the motor rotating speed).

-In single-phase systems, the fact that no Park transformation is needed is a significant benefit since the formulation of the direct and quadrature axes is not obvious (see TN124 on fictive axis emulation).
+In single-phase systems, the fact that no Park transformation is needed is a further and significant benefit, because the formulation of the direct and quadrature axes is not obvious (see TN124 on fictive axis emulation).

-Practically, this expression may be difficult to implement into a digital controller, which is why a more practical alternative is to introduce some damping around the resonant frequency, resulting in:
+Practically, this expression may be difficult to implement as a digital controller, which is why a more practical alternative is to introduce some damping around the resonant frequency, resulting in:

 Once transformed into a difference equation, the resonant part yields:

 This difference equation can be easily used for generating run-time code.
-Notably, a possible implementation on Simulink is given below.
-A similar implementation is given in [1].
+The corresponding block diagram is given below and can be easily replicated in Simulink or PLECS.
+A similar implementation is given in [2].

 Tuning and performance evaluation